-- If you don't expect your income to change for 2016: You can provide your most recent tax return or W-2s.
+- If you don't expect your income to change for the year you’re seeking coverage: You can provide your most recent tax return or W-2s.
 If you have a different job than you had last year but expect the same income, don't send documents that show income from your old job.
 Send recent pay stubs from the new job instead.
 See more details about acceptable income documents.

-- If you expect your income to go up or down in 2016: You can provide other documents, like recent pay stubs or a document that states when contract work will end or what your new wages will be.
+- If you expect your income to go up or down for the year you’re seeking coverage: You can provide other documents, like recent pay stubs or a document that states when contract work will end or what your new wages will be.
 For a full list of documents you can use to verify your estimated income, refer to the table on page 8 of this document (PDF).